danielnuriyev/engineering-blog/programming-languages.md

 Scripting requires simple code.
 Usually performance is not required.
 Python is the best.

+For Shell scripting I prefer zsh as it has more features.

 ## OS and Hardware

 To interact directly with an OS or with hardware, a language of your choice needs to support this functionality.